Paralysis by analysis a.k.a. overthinking is very common in the iron community.

 They told me that my shoulder will disconnect if I don’t perform flies in every position.
 True?

 The shoulders represent a smaller muscle group that works hard during most compound upper body exercises.
 It is impossible to become a good pusher without developing strong front deltoids.
 There is also no way to have weak rear delts when you do weighted pull-ups and deadlifts.

 With that said, it’s perfectly fine to include isolation for your shoulders, but it’s not needed – you can have strong & healthy delts without it.

 They told me that my hands will fall off if I don’t train my wrist extensors with tons of isolation exercises.
 True?

 No. Many compound exercises hit your precious wrist extensors.
 Whenever you are doing something grip demanding, the wrist extensors work too.

 A good example is the bench press which requires you to maintain a somewhat straight/neutral wrist position.
 You can’t do that without the help of your wrist extensors.

-Also, whenever you are doing arm work, the wrist extensors also have to work.
-For example, when you are performing hammer curls, the extensors have stabilize the whole area once again.
+Also, whenever you are doing arm work, the wrist extensors get hit.
+For example, when you perform hammer curls, the extensors have to stabilize the whole area.

 Not really.
-There are many different ways to counter balance pushing, and rows are certainly not the only option.
+There are many ways to counterbalance pushing.
+Rows are certainly not the only option.
 I would even go as far as saying that something like the deadlift alone may be enough to prevent any back weakness caused by too much pushing.
-Before starting the usual “will my rear delts be hit hard enough, if I only deadlift”, the answer is: they will be hit much harder than you think.
+Before starting the usual “will my rear delts get enough work from the deadlift alone”, the answer is – they will get hit much harder than you think.